isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

     }

 The by key is the only parameter.
-The returned response contains a detailed list of leases in the same format than ``leaseX-get-all``.
+The returned response contains a detailed list of leases in the same format as ``leaseX-get-all``.
 This list can be empty and usually is never large.

 .. _command-lease4-del: